property transfer tax and exemptions bc canada infographic

 • Transfer to or from trust companies or the Public Trustee

 This property transfer tax bc calculator is provided for general information purposes only.
-Real Estate Coal Harbour does not guarantee the accuracy of the information shown and is not responsible for any consequences of using the calculator.
+Real Estate Coal Harbour does not guarantee the accuracy of the information displayed and is not responsible for any consequences arising from the use of the calculator.

-If you are a home buyer and qualifies for any of the PTT exemptions, your lawyer or notary public will help you file the BC property transfer tax and claim the rebates.
+If you are a home buyer and qualifies for any of the PTT exemptions, your lawyer or notary public will help you file the BC property transfer tax and claim the exemptions.

 A home buyer may receive the PTT refund if he or she meets the following criteria.